 Ironically, on Saturday more than 600 people gathered on the Texas Capitol grounds for a rally against the gun control proposals President Barack Obama signed last week.
 Sarai Navarro of Houston drove her family all the way to Austin to attend that rally.
 She told the Austin American-Statesman that guns weren't the problem.
 I wonder what the Houston police are thinking today about gun-related violence.
 Would they think that handguns were problematic at Lone Star College?

-Equally ironic, let's recall that Texas Gov. Americans should just pray for protection, he says.
-One might ask:, a Republican, has a plan for combating America's violence problem.
-Instead of enacting tougher gun control legislation,
+Equally ironic, let's recall that Texas Gov. Rick Perry, a Republican, has a plan for combating America's violence problem.
+Instead of enacting tougher gun control legislation, Americans should just pray for protection, he says.
+One might ask:

 Peace begets true freedom.
 Creating a culture of peace requires a real conversion from a violent US culture.
 Implementing nonviolent avenues to solve conflicts will require nothing less than a culture change.
 But this is the conversion that will bring real freedom.
 It will be a long journey for our nation.
 But every journey begins with commitment.
 Let us take the first step.